 Even after the very first bath, I could feel the relaxing benefits take effect.
 My body has been extra sore lately—a combination of joining a gym and braving the cold—and my muscles felt soothed in a way they hadn’t with just foam rolling or massage.
 My knees have also developed a tendency to become achy after I sit, even for short periods, and I felt the creaks and stiffness lessen as the week went on.

 My mind, too, felt at ease, as if all of my racing thoughts were finally given permission to slow down.
 I could just focus on my senses.
 I found that baths are actually able to pull you away from mental distractions.
-While I admit I did use some bath times to brainstorm ideas, the mood during these thoughts wasn’t stress or worry.
+While I admit I did use some bath times to brainstorm ideas, I didn't feel stressed or worried during it.
 I could plan at ease, unbothered by the pressure of time or the black hole of my computer or phone.
-Studies have found that immersion bathing (meaning baths) improves both physical and emotional aspects of quality of life, with significant improvement in general and mental health and lower scores for stress, tension-anxiety, anger-hostility, and depression-dejection.
+“A hot bath can create a great environment for escape and mediation from everyday stressors,” says Perlus.

-I'm also prone to getting skin irritations along my legs and the baths helped soothe these and calm redness.
+I'm also prone to getting skin irritations along my legs, and the baths helped soothe this and calm redness.
 If you have sensitive skin, it's best to turn the temperature down (lukewarm is advised) and follow the "Soak and Seal" method as suggested by the National Eczema Association, towel-drying lightly and leaving the skin slightly damp and then liberally applying moisturizer within three minutes.

 By night three, I found myself relaxing to the point of dozing.
 In just a handful of sessions, my body seemed to be very into the idea of bath time equating bedtime.
 I’ve always loved having a set routine, and while some nights it felt like a hassle (one night I did have to skip and noted how a shower simply didn’t deliver the same relaxing results), it did become something to look forward to.
 By night four, I began brushing my teeth and doing my skincare routine while the bathtub was filling up, so at the end of the bath, I could just lather up in lotion, put on pajamas, and get into bed.

 Beyond just getting my body and mind to unwind for a shut-eye session, nightly baths greatly improved my sleep quality, starting the very first night.
 Climbing into bed after a hot bath, my body felt completely relaxed and sleepiness crept in much sooner.
-The minor aches and pains (would usually cause me to take several minutes to get comfortable and eventually fall asleep) were completely soothed.
+The minor aches and pains (that usually cause me to take several minutes to get comfortable and eventually fall asleep) were completely soothed.
 Studies have shown that a nightly hot bath (and even a hot foot bath if you're unable to take a full bath) facilitates earlier sleep onset.
-I sometimes suffer from restless legs (and have been using a weighted blanket because of it) and the hot baths helped ease the tension even more.
-Instead of waking up with a sore neck or tight joints, I felt like my younger, more agile self, stepping out of bed in the morning (note to self to stretch more).
+“Baths aid in sleeping more deeply by facilitating the body’s natural flow into sleep by lowering body temperature,” says Perlus.